 wear and tear on the bones in your spine (the vertebrae).
 This is more likely to happen as you get older.

-damage to a disk (called a slipped disk or disk prolapse).
+damage to a disc (called a slipped disc or disc prolapse).
 This is not a common cause of back pain.

 Most people never know the cause of their back pain.
 But we do know that certain things can increase your chance of back problems.

 For example, you're more likely to get back pain if you do work that involves lifting or sitting still for a long time (such as driving for long distances).
 Being overweight can also increase your chance of getting back pain.

 If you have back pain for a short time there's usually no need to have an x-ray or scan.
 It's not likely to show anything useful.